-The professional basketball team, Miami Heat, is not happy with the National Basketball Association for not informing them of a planned basketball clinic in Cuba.
+The professional basketball team Miami Heat seem to be a bit upset with their league, the National Basketball Association, for not informing them of a planned basketball clinic in Cuba.

-Now that the United States and Cuba relations are getting a little better (still a long way to go, but…) the NBA decided to take advantage of the positive rapport and together with FIBA (International Basketball Federation) they will host a four-day developmental camp in Havana, Cuba, April 23-26.
+Now that the United States and Cuba relations are getting a little better (still a long way to go, but…) the NBA has decided to take advantage of the positive rapport.
+Along with FIBA (International Basketball Federation), the league will host a four-day developmental camp in Havana, April 23-26.

-Yet, the Miami Heat is the only team – out of 30 NBA teams – that apposes the trip.
-Why, you ask?
-Well, the Heat’s small but very loud Cuban fan base in Miami don’t appreciate any association with the Castro-led Cuba that forced them out of their homeland.
+The Miami Heat, the only organization out of 30 NBA teams that won’t participate in the activity, vehemently opposes the trip.
+Why do you ask?
+Well, let’s say the organization has a small but very loud Cuban fan base that won’t appreciate any association with the Castro-led Cuba that had forced them out of their beloved homeland.

-In fact, the Heat didn’t know about the trip until they read it in the newspapers.
-The Heat said they were surprised that the NBA – knowing of their fan base – did not first speak to them, at least out of courtesy.
+According to Heat executives, they didn’t even know about the trip until they read it in the newspapers.
+The executives said they were surprised that the NBA – knowing of their fan base – did not first speak to them, at least out of courtesy.
 “The NBA never consulted with us.
 This was undertaken unilaterally.
 The minute we found out we registered our vehement objection to the league office.
 Neither the Heat nor any personnel will be participating,” a team executive said to the Miami Herald.

-Heat owner Micky Arison and team president and NBA Hall of Famer Pat Riley declined to comment.
+Heat owner Micky Arison, team president and NBA Hall of Famer Pat Riley declined to comment.